lyon-v/squash-docker-image/README.md

 -----

+    $squash-docker-image -h
+    squash-docker-image is a CLI for squashing Docker images

+    Usage:
-    $ squash-docker-image -help
+      squash-docker-image [flags]

-      Usage of squash-docker-image:
-      -V    Show version and exit
-      -c    Remove source image from Docker after squashing -cleanup
-            Remove source image from Docker after squashing (shorthand: -c) -d string
-            Temporary directory to be created and used -f string
-            Number of layers to squash or ID of the layer to squash from -from-layer string
+    Flags:
-            Number of layers to squash or ID of the layer to squash from (shorthand: -f) -i string
+      -c, --cleanup              Remove source image from Docker after squashing -f, --from-layer string    Number of layers to squash or ID of the layer to squash from -h, --help                 help for squash-docker-image
-            Image to be squashed (required)
-      -image string
-            Image to be squashed (required) (shorthand: -i) -l    Whether to load the image into Docker daemon after squashing (default true) -load-image
-            Whether to load the image into Docker daemon after squashing (shorthand: -l) (default true) -m string
-            Specify a commit message for the new image (default "squash image") -message string
-            Specify a commit message for the new image (shorthand: -m) (default "squash image") -o string
-            Path where the image may be stored after squashing -output-path string
+      -i, --image string         Image to be squashed (required) -l, --load-image           Whether to load the image into Docker daemon after squashing (default true) -m, --message string       Specify a commit message for the new image (default "squash image") -o, --output-path string   Path where the image may be stored after squashing -t, --tag string           Specify the tag to be used for the new image -d, --tmp-dir string       Temporary directory to be created and used -v, --verbose              Verbose output
-            Path where the image may be stored after squashing (shorthand: -o) -t string
-            Specify the tag to be used for the new image -tag string
-            Specify the tag to be used for the new image (shorthand: -t) -tmp-dir string
-            Temporary directory to be created and used (shorthand: -d) -v    Verbose output
-      -verbose
-            Verbose output (shorthand: -v)
-      -version
-            Show version and exit (shorthand: -V)
+      -V, --version              Show version and exit